-Invisible Worlds is a practical microbiology course for students aged 12 upwards run by a microbiologist and microbiology teacher.
-5.30-7pm Wednesdays from January 15th to February 12th (5 weeks) in lab F5, at Petroc, Old Sticklepath Hill in Barnstaple, North Devon.
+Invisible Worlds is a practical microbiology course for students aged 12 upwards run by a microbiologist and microbiology teacher at Petroc, Old Sticklepath Hill in Barnstaple, North Devon.

 In this lab-based course, students will learn many aspects of microbiology with an emphasis on practical work.
 They will learn new lab skills to carry out the laboratory activities, such as microscopy, streak plating, aseptic technique, gram staining and bacterial identification tests.
 Scroll down for details of the microbiology topics that will be covered in each session.